hyperledger-archives/grid-rfcs/0000-catalog.md

 The inputs for AddProductsToCatalogAction must include:

-Address of the Agent submitting the transaction Address of the Organization the Catalog is being created for Address of the Catalog to be deleted
+Address of the Agent submitting the transaction Address of the catalog_product to be deleted

-The outputs for CatalogDeleteAction must include:
+The outputs for DeleteProductsFromCatalogAction must include:

-Address of the Catalog to be deleted
+Address of the catalog_product to be deleted

-### RemoveProductsFromCatalog

 ActivateProduct